Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 mock = lambda f: lambda *a, **kw: f(f, *a, **kw)
 ```

-This lets us do the recursive wrapping trick for any function written in this form.
+This lets us do the recursive wrapping trick for any recursive function expression as discussed above.
+Lets try it with `factorial` and `gcd`:

 ```Python
 mock( # Factorial